 Steven returned from the class noonish and told us the following: “I was sitting in the Orange Julius before class drinking a coffee.
 I was totally spaced out staring into the void in the throes of a vicious hangover.
 Someone came up to me and said: ‘it’s far out that you’re tripping, man, but try not to be so obvious about it.’”
 Steven then fell into paroxysms of laughter as did Matti and I.

 I’ve always cherished that story.
 It’s so very reflective of Steven who was so singular a personality that I made him a character in my latest novel.
-He had a huge impact on my life starting the day I met him when I was fifteen (he was just short of twenty, incredibly old to me at the time).
+He had a huge impact on my life starting the day I met him when I was fifteen (he was just short of twenty, incredibly old to me at the time) he introduced me to alcohol that day.
 Steven (never, ever Steve) was the first openly gay man that I ever knew.
 I grew up in a very different time in which homosexuality was not discussed as anything other than a perversion.
 It wasn’t so much that I and my peers grew up homophobic but more a matter of queerness not even being acknowledged.
 Learning that Steve was gay — which happened a few years into our friendship — made homosexuality seem not just acceptable but somehow exotic and interesting — though nothing I wanted to experiment with.

 To say that Steven had a facility for languages would be a massive understatement.
 He learned Finnish — starting with zero words — in a few months.
 And he was soon fluent.
 Not surprisingly he got an undergraduate degree in linguistics.
 I don’t know whether he completed a post graduate degree but he easily could have with minimal application.